 Port Royal, Jamaica

 Port Royal is an anchorage/tender port and a small fishing town located at Kingston Harbour's mouth.
-The town was founded by the Spanish in 1518 and soon developed into the largest in the Caribbean.
+The town (1518-founded by the Spanish) soon developed into the largest in the Caribbean.
 In its glory days (late-17th-century), it was the Caribbean's largest port and hub for shipping and trade.

 |Date / Time||Port|